DaniloDuque/Data-Structures/StackNQueue/README.md

 # Stack and Queue Implementation

 This repository contains implementations of two fundamental data structures: Stack and Queue.
 These structures are essential in computer science and have various applications in algorithm design, simulation, and solving problems in a wide range of domains.
+Both implementations support generic types, allowing them to store any type of data.

 ## Stack